Nexus Laboratory,

 Nexus Laboratory mission

 Nexus Laboratory exists to supply research peptides and small- molecule research compounds whose analytical chemistry is transparent.
-Every batch of every product in the catalog is tested by an independent third-party laboratory, and the resulting certificate of analysis is publicly accessible from the product page — no login wall, no request form, no paywall.
-The company ships within the United States via USPS and processes payments through MoonPay.
-The catalog is curated — 96 compounds across 14 research areas — not exhaustive, because the bottleneck on growing the catalog is the time required to validate analytical chemistry, not the time required to source raw material.
+Independently verified batches publish public certificate records with HPLC purity, mass spectrometry identity, and endotoxin context where applicable; lots awaiting final documentation are labeled certificate pending instead of showing assay values.
+The company ships within the United States via USPS.
+The catalog is curated — 95 compounds across 14 research areas — not exhaustive, because the bottleneck on growing the catalog is the time required to validate analytical chemistry, not the time required to source raw material.

 Verification philosophy

-Every Nexus batch passes three independent analytical checks: reverse-phase HPLC for area-percent purity (target ≥98%), mass spectrometry for compound identity (expected versus observed molecular mass), and bacterial endotoxin screening for contamination introduced during synthesis or handling.
-The testing is performed by external laboratories — not by Nexus.
+The Nexus verification model centers on three analytical checks for independently verified lots: reverse-phase HPLC for area-percent purity, mass spectrometry for compound identity (expected versus observed molecular mass), and bacterial endotoxin screening where applicable.
+Testing is performed by external laboratories — not by Nexus.
 Independence matters because in-house verification carries a structural conflict of interest: the same entity that benefits from a high-purity claim is reporting the data behind it.

 Some research-compound vendors publish purity claims without publishing the chromatogram, the mass spectrum, or the lab identity.
 Some publish certificates of analysis behind a login wall, or only on request.
-The Nexus model is the opposite — the certificate is the first thing a researcher should see on a product page, and it's signed, dated, and traceable to a specific batch.
+The Nexus model is the opposite — published certificates are easy to find from product pages, dated where finalized, and traceable to a specific batch.
 Read the methodology in full on the Lab Verified page.

 Compound categories we supply

-The 96-compound catalog is organized into 14 research areas: GLP-1 and metabolic peptides (semaglutide, tirzepatide, retatrutide, cagrilintide and blends); growth hormone secretagogues (GHRH analogs, GHRPs, IGF-family); healing and tissue-repair compounds (BPC-157, TB-500, KPV, LL-37, thymosin alpha-1); cosmetic peptides (GHK-Cu, AHK-Cu, matrixyl); Russian Khavinson bioregulators (15 short tetrapeptide bioregulators); cognitive and nootropic peptides (selank, semax, cerebrolysin, DSIP, P21); longevity and cellular-health peptides (epithalon, FOXO4-DRI, MOTS-c, humanin, SS-31, NAD+); melanocortin peptides, sexual-health research peptides, sleep peptides, mitochondrial-energy compounds, specialty research compounds, oral-format research compounds, and reconstitution solvents.
-The full reference data for every compound — CAS, molecular weight, sequence, classification — lives in the peptide research database.
+The 95-compound catalog is organized into 14 research areas: GLP-1 and metabolic peptides (semaglutide, tirzepatide, retatrutide, cagrilintide and blends); growth hormone secretagogues (GHRH analogs, GHRPs, IGF-family); healing and tissue-repair compounds (BPC-157, TB-500, KPV, LL-37, thymosin alpha-1); cosmetic peptides (GHK-Cu, AHK-Cu, matrixyl); Russian Khavinson bioregulators (15 short tetrapeptide bioregulators); cognitive and nootropic peptides (selank, semax, cerebrolysin, DSIP, P21); longevity and cellular-health peptides (epithalon, FOXO4-DRI, MOTS-c, humanin, SS-31, NAD+); melanocortin peptides, sexual-health research peptides, sleep peptides, mitochondrial-energy compounds, specialty research compounds, oral-format research compounds, and reconstitution solvents.
+Compound reference data — including CAS, molecular weight, sequence, and classification where available — lives in the peptide research database.

 Compliance and research-use commitment